protonemedia/laravel-splade-docs/table-overview.md

+---
+description: Splade has an advanced Table component that supports auto-fill, searching, filtering, sorting, toggling columns, and pagination.
+You may also perform bulk actions and exports.
+keywords: laravel datatable, laravel datatables, laravel table, laravel table component, laravel tables
+---

 # Table (DataTables) Component

 Splade has an advanced Table component that supports auto-fill, searching, filtering, sorting, toggling columns, and pagination.
 You may also perform bulk actions and exports.
 Though optional, it integrates beautifully with Spatie's [Laravel Query Builder](https://github.com/spatie/laravel-query-builder).